AlmondGod/PAL-notes/README.md

 We treat segments close in time as positive examples and segments far in time as negative examples, then train a model to distinguish between them.
 We use a learned encoder to take in images and output K in the embedding dimension.
 (Clarify this).

-We evaluate learned representations by constructing an MDP from it defined by:
+We evaluate learned representations by constructing a [Markov Decision Process](https://en.wikipedia.org/wiki/Markov_decision_process) from it defined by:
 $M(\phi) := (\phi(O), A, R(o_t, o_{t+1}; \phi, g), T, \gamma, g)$
 Where $\phi(O)$ are the embedded observations